huntjosh/library/README.md

 Checkout a book (mocked)
 Currently there is no user management or login, it's all guest.

+With more time I would:
+Implement the remaining features

+- Author's biography
+- List of bookworms
+- Mark books as returned
+- Set how long books are checked out for
+- Account creation

+Role based permissions, backend returns a role for a user and the frontend could use some kind of hook to access the current role and check if it should hide/show content.

+Don't fetch up front all books, borrowed books, only the first page and then fetch the subsequent page when going to the next page.

+Tests
+Frontend

+- React testing library to test events and visual behaviour

+Backend

+- Unit tests
+- Integration tests

 ## Run the server

 (Apologies for not being containerized, I didn't have time)